sandeep2995/HMMforSpeech/README.md

 "test.wav"---> test speech in .wav format

-we also included various other files which helped in generating the codebook.
+Various other files which helped in generating the codebook are also included.